Relationship intelligence in B2B outreach

 Two of the biggest factors in long sales cycles are prospects’ reluctance to engage with salespeople and their hesitance to make a purchasing decision.

-While there are many workarounds your salespeople can use to pique the interest of your prospects, customer indecision is harder to detect and causes a loss of sales in 40-60% of cases.
-In fact, your team members are more likely to lose a deal to indecision than to a competitor.
+While your salespeople can use many workarounds to pique prospect interest, detecting customer indecision proves more challenging and causes a loss of sales in 40-60% of cases.
+In fact, indecision causes your team members to lose more deals than competitors do.

 Most salespeople think this indecision stems from the prospect’s unwillingness to change the status quo.
-As in, they want their tools and processes to stay the same.
+They want to keep their tools and processes unchanged.
 But research from Harvard says otherwise.

 According to the study, biases cause customers to want things to remain as they are, even when better alternatives are available.

 But indecision itself is due to omission bias, which, in this context, means the customer’s desire to make a decision is inhibited by a fear of loss.
-For example, if the prospect makes the wrong decision about a new product or service, they could lose company money or even their decision-making powers.
+For example, a wrong decision about a new product or service could cost the company money or even their decision-making powers.

 Instead, you’ll need to qualify your leads based on their buying potential and their ability to make a decision.
-That way, you’re not left chasing after leads who will eat up your time or lengthen your sales cycle.
+That way, you can focus on qualified leads.

 Relationship intelligence can make all the difference in these cases.
 It augments a rep’s relationship skills, accelerates the lead qualification process, and shortens the sales cycle by identifying hot leads and finding opportunities to build quality relationships with them.